ShiguiLi/SciRE-Solver/README.md

 # [Stable-Diffusion](https://github.com/Stability-AI/StableDiffusion)
 The code is now available in the ['sd_scire'](sd_scire/stable-diffusion/ldm/models/diffusion/scire_solver) folder, and we welcome everyone to use the scire-solver on stable-diffusion.
 Next, we will integrate the code into the stable-diffusion repository.

+Here we provide two versions of the scire-solver, i.e., scire_v1 and scire_v2.

+method: "multistep", "singlestep_fixed".

+- When using a small number of sampling steps, we recommend using:
+  - "scire_v1-2m"
+  - "scire_v1-3m"
+  - "scire_v2-2m"
+  - "scire_v2-3m"
+- When the number of sampling steps is greater than 26, we recommend trying all available options.

 # EDM (1.76 FID on CIFAR-10)
 - SciRE-Solver-2 (singlestep_fixed) with cpkt ([edm-cifar10-32x32-cond-vp.pkl](https://nvlabs-fi-cdn.nvidia.com/edm/pretrained/edm-cifar10-32x32-cond-vp.pkl)) attian $2.29$ FID with $12$ NFE, $2.16$ FID with $14$ NFE, $1.94$ FID with $20$ NFE, $1.79$ FID with $50$ NFE, $1.76$ FID with $100$ NFE, when $\phi_1(m)=\phi_1(3)$.